 What treatments and research are available?

 Treatment such as Cholinesterase inhibitors and Memantine is available alongside research and development into finding a cure.
-An estimated 850,000 people in the UK are living with dementia, as are those closest to them.

 How can I help someone with dementia?